↑ Use the above buttons to navigate ↑

 Access to adequate housing is a fundamental human right in Canada.
-Housing in Canada is characterized by a mix of public and private systems, with federal, provincial, and municipal governments playing crucial roles in providing affordable housing and supporting vulnerable populations.
-Despite these efforts, homelessness remains a significant issue, with 2% of individuals in Canada experiencing homelessness annually and 10.5% facing hidden homelessness.
-The housing market is strained, particularly in major cities where demand outpaces supply, leading to increased competition and higher prices.
+Housing in Canada includes a mix of public and private systems, with federal, provincial, and municipal governments playing crucial roles in providing affordable housing and supporting vulnerable populations.
+Despite these efforts, homelessness is still a big problem, with 2% of Canadians experiencing homelessness each year and 10.5% facing hidden homelessness.
+The housing market is under pressure, especially in major cities where demand is higher than supply, leading to more competition and rising prices.

-2SLGBTQI communities face unique, but not isolated concerns with finding affordable, accessible, and sustainable housing options.
-They are 2x as likely to experience homelessness, have higher rates of housing precarity, lower rates of home ownership, and frequently face discrimination.
-2SLGBTQI youth being significantly overrepresented among homeless youth.
-Trans and gender-diverse individuals often encounter unsafe housing situations and are frequently denied housing while Indigenous and racialized 2SLGBTQI people face additional barriers due to intersections of race, sexuality, and socio-economic factors, including racial profiling and discrimination from landlords and community members.
+2SLGBTQI communities face unique challenges in finding affordable, accessible, and stable housing.
+They are twice as likely to experience homelessness, have higher rates of unstable housing, own homes less often, and often face discrimination.
+2SLGBTQI youth are especially overrepresented among homeless youth.
+Trans and gender-diverse individuals often end up in unsafe housing situations and are frequently denied housing.
+Indigenous and racialized 2SLGBTQI people face even more challenges due to a mix of race, sexuality, and socio-economic factors, including racial profiling and discrimination from landlords and community members.

-For some individuals, shelters offer a space for those in need of temporary housing.
-However, accessing shelters poses significant challenges for 2SLGBTQI individuals due to discriminatory practices and a lack of cultural competency.
-Many shelters operate with heteronormative or binary gender policies, failing to accommodate trans and non-binary individuals.
-Additionally, shelters can also be spaces with high levels of harassment and violence, particularly for sex workers and racialized 2SLGBTQI individuals.
+For some, shelters can offer temporary housing, but accessing them is difficult for 2SLGBTQI people due to discrimination and a lack of understanding.
+Many shelters follow traditional gender norms or binary gender policies, which don’t accommodate trans and non-binary people.
+Shelters can also be places where harassment and violence are common, especially for sex workers and racialized 2SLGBTQI individuals.

-To improve housing accessibility and eliminate homelessness, the federal government announced the National Housing Strategy Act (2019) and the National Housing Strategy (2017).
-However, these strategies do not adequately address the needs of the most affected communities, particularly 2SLGBTQI individuals.
-Continue reading to further explore how 2SLGBTQI experiences intersect with housing in Canada.
+To improve housing and reduce homelessness, the federal government introduced the National Housing Strategy Act (2019) and the National Housing Strategy (2017).
+However, these plans don’t fully address the needs of the communities most affected, especially 2SLGBTQI individuals.

 Housing in Canada is a mix of public and private systems.
 The housing market is primarily driven by private developers and homeowners, but the government plays a significant role in providing affordable housing and supporting vulnerable populations.